Semplicità, flessibilità e potenza d'analisi: questo è EViews!

 - Full Information Maximum Likelihood (FIML).

-- Estimate structural factorizations in VARs by imposing short- or long-run restrictions.
+- Estimate structural factorizations in VARs by imposing short- or long-run restrictions, or both.

 - Bayesian VARs.